roman-milk/roman-milk.github.io/that-damned-valentines-day-card.md

  She turned and gave me a kiss.
 "Joanie, John and I are going to breakfast, one last trip to the museum, then I'm taking him to the airport.
 I'll be home when you get off work."
 She gave me a squeeze.
 "I love you."

  "I love you too," I said, then was surprised to be kissing Joanie.
 "You guys are the best," she whispered, leaving me stunned.
-Report_Story #6